djpogo/lazy-scripts/README.md

   …
 ```

+## CustomEvents (since 0.2.3)

+I removed the `CustomEvent` polyfill.
+CustomEvents are fired when the browser supports it, so if you need IE11 support and Custom Events, include the polyfill you trust most.

 ## Script Adjustments

 If your script(s) wait for a `DOMContentLoaded` or `window.load` you need to change that.
 These Events will be long forgotten when your scripts will be loaded, parsed and executed.